leah16303/monoRepo/README.md

 *follow this link to access my website url https://lsarles.csse.dev/index.html*

-**everything committed  is my work up to lab 8**
+**everything committed  is my work up to lab 11**

-I made an initial layout for each page, but very subject to change.
+My custom Element is the cards on index.html but my lit elements it the workoutEntry

-Each page has its own css page plus uses pages.css, but I plan to get rid of duplicate code later.
+My MongoDb database is for my workoutEntries which I use the mongo given ID and not a userid.